Signals: autonomous schema monitoring

 For metrics with enough history, Colrows can derive thresholds automatically - seasonality-aware baselines from the same metric you'd otherwise threshold by hand.
 Combine with Stopclock sustained mode for high-quality alerts that don't page on weekend dips.

-Every Signal fire carries a trace_id that resolves to the exact compile-then-execute trace - definitions, join paths, constraints, and the SQL that ran.
+Every Signal fire carries a trace_id that resolves to the exact compile-then-execute trace.
+Definitions, join paths, constraints, and the SQL that ran.
 Replay-the-incident is one click away.
+Understand the full Colrows semantic compiler architecture that powers deterministic monitoring.